saieva/saieva.github.io/_posts/2018-09-26-Everthing-You-Need-for-No-Knead-Bread.markdown

 And find a digital kitchen scale that measures in grams.
 This Amazon Basics model gets the job done: [https://amazon.com/AmazonBasics-Stainless-Digital-Batteries-Included/dp/B06X9NQ8GX/][DigitalScaleURL]

-And here is one example of my results, using all the recommendations above.
+And here is one example of the results using all the recommendations above.

 ![No-Knead Christmas Bread, December 2013](/images/NoKneadChristmasBread-20131225.jpg "No-Knead Christmas Bread, December 2013")